 Consumers think fake reviews should be regulated

-Not only will consumers punish brands who have fake reviews with lack of patronage, they also want them to be punished more formally by the government.
-Almost three quarters of global consumers think the retail industry needs a new set of standards to combat fake reviews.
-They believe that these standards should dictate that only customers who made verified purchases are able to post reviews (43%), that all products should be tried and tested by legitimate consumers before launch (38%), and there must be a daily review of customer content to weed out fake reviews.
+Not only will consumers punish brands who have fake reviews by taking their money elsewhere, they also want them to be regulated and fined more formally by the relevant powers.
+70% of global consumers think the retail industry needs a new set of standards to combat fake reviews.
+And when asked what these standards should entail:

 The takeaways for brands: Embrace authenticity and transparency in your reviews

-- Do not allow fake content.
+- Don’t allow fake reviews.
 Companies should be aware of the possibility of fraudulent content through a variety of means, including disruptive or trolling activity, commercial messages, automated submissions (e.g. bots, programs, and scripts), illegitimate or degrading content by a competitor, and self-promotion by employees.
 This is a big part of how we serve our clients.
-Using both textual moderation and data driven anti-fraud processes to evaluate reviews in the Bazaarvoice Network helps us to protect our clients and their shoppers.
+Using both textual moderation and data driven anti-fraud processes to evaluate reviews in the Bazaarvoice Network helps us to protect our clients and their shoppers

-- Do not screen out negative content — find value in it.
-60% of our survey respondents said that negative reviews are as important as positive reviews in their decision to buy a product.
-The majority claimed that negative reviews contain more detailed info on product pros and cons, while 32% think that they are less likely to be fraudulent.
-In addition to giving consumers a true feel for a product or service, negative reviews are an opportunity for engaging with consumers and identifying potential product improvements.
-We have endless stories from clients that have used the feedback from their customers ratings and reviews to help inform all parts of their businesses.
-Brands who respond to and take action on negative feedback will build trust and loyalty with their customers.
+- Don’t screen out negative content — find value in it.
+71% of our survey respondents said that negative reviews are as important as positive reviews in their purchasing decisions.
+The majority claimed that negative reviews contain more detailed info on product pros and cons, while 54% think that they’re less likely to be fraudulent.
+Negative reviews are also an opportunity for engaging with consumers and identifying potential product improvements.
+We have endless stories from clients that have used the feedback from their customer reviews to help inform all parts of their businesses.
+Brands who respond to negative feedback will build trust and loyalty with their customers

 - Be transparent about how you collect reviews.
-There are a variety of ways that a business can ask customers to provide a review, including verbally at time of purchase, through post-interaction emails, or in a social media campaign.
-Regardless of how a review is collected, brands should never ask for or incentivize positive reviews; consumers should always feel empowered to provide their honest feedback.
-If consumers are offered a free product, promotional material (such as discounts or coupons), or a chance to win something of value in exchange for providing an unbiased review, then the review should explicitly indicate this.
-We recommend adding descriptors to like, ”This reviewer received free product in exchange for their honest feedback,” to any reviews that were collected using a promotion.
+There’s a variety of ways that a business can ask customers to provide reviews, including through review request emails, a sampling campaign, or on social media.
+Regardless of how a review is collected, you shouldn’t ask for positive reviews.
+Consumers should always feel empowered to provide their honest feedback.
+If consumers are offered a free product, promotional material, or a chance to win something of value in exchange for providing an unbiased review, then the review should explicitly indicate this.
+We recommend adding descriptors like, ”This reviewer received a free product in exchange for their honest feedback” to any reviews that were collected using a promotion